input-output-hk/decentralized-software-updates/README.md

 `topologies/pivo.nix`.
 This repository also:

-- provides additional details on how to manipulate the testnet infrastructure read `examples/shelley-testnet/README.md`, in the `cardano-ops` repository.
+- provides additional details on how to manipulate the testnet infrastructure in `examples/shelley-testnet/README.md`, in the `cardano-ops` repository.
 - explains how the tesnet can be run on an AWS cluster, also in `examples/shelley-testnet/README.md`.